saraculhane/acstats/TO-DO.md

 5. Describe saving R plot output and label
 6. Change coloring of R input to match Knit output
 7. Describe use of `cache = TRUE`
+8. 1.
+Add capability to include abstract, dedication, etc. in a file instead of inline in the YAML header

 <!--  Avoiding since might be a mess to install extra things on the user's end / I haven't tested these yet
   - Likely taken care of by using this (but will need to install pandoc filter...might not be capable in **R** package?):  <https://github.com/lierdakil/pandoc-crossref>